Marcela Fumea is running for two positions in elections within International Gymnastics Federation

 She graduated from the Bucharest Polytechnic Institute and the Coaching School, becoming rhythmic and aerobic gymnastics coach.
 She participated, as a choreographer, in the training of the national junior and Olympic teams in Deva, between 1993-1994, and since 1994 she has been a coach in the national aerobic gymnastics team.

-Elections for the FIG president will also be held at the FIG Congress in Antalya, candidates being the current president, the Japanese Morinari Watanabe, and the president of the European Federation, the Azerbaijani Farid Gaibov.
+Elections for the FIG president will also be held at the FIG Congress in Antalya, candidates being the current president, the Japanese Morinari Watanabe, and the president of the European Federation, the Azerbaijani Farid Gaibo, Agerpres informs.